Table of Contents

 Pros

-Investing in fractional shares of art can be an affordable way to participate in the art market.
+Investing in fractional shares of art can be an affordable way to participate in the art market, though the minimum requirements can still be high, as noted above.

 Cons

-Investing in art, whether through owning an artwork outright or through fractional shares, can be risky.
-The value of a piece of art is difficult to establish, and tends to fluctuate based on trends and tastes, not intrinsic or fundamental value.
+Investing in art, whether through owning an artwork outright or through fractional shares, is risky.
+The value of a piece of art is difficult to establish and tends to fluctuate based on trends and tastes, not intrinsic or fundamental value.

 As a result, an investment that looks promising now may not turn out to be profitable in the long term.

-Unless you have the resources to purchase, insure, and maintain a work of art yourself, buying fractional shares may be the best way to go.
+Unless you have the resources to purchase, insure, and maintain a work of art yourself, buying fractional shares may be a more accessible option.
 Owning physical art is a commitment, and can be quite expensive, putting aside the purchase price itself.

 The Takeaway